Pura Villanueva Kalaw

-Purificacion "Pura" Villanueva Kalaw (27 August 1886 – 21 March 1954) was a Filipina beauty queen, feminist, journalist, and writer.
+Purificacion "Pura" Garcia Villanueva-Kalaw (27 August 1886 – 21 March 1954) was a Filipina beauty queen, feminist, journalist, and writer.

 Early life

 Purificacion Garcia Villanueva was born in the town of Arevalo, Iloilo to Emilio Villanueva and Emilia Garcia.
 Her mother was born in Palencia, Spain.
 In 1908, at age 22, Pura Villanueva became the first "Queen of the Manila Carnival."

 Career

-In 1906 Pura Villanueva organized a suffrage group, the Asociacion Feminista Ilongga.
+In 1906 Pura Villanueva organized a suffrage group, the Asociacion Feminista Ilonga.
 Her efforts led to the first suffrage bill reaching the Philippine Assembly in 1907.
 Pura Villanueva wrote a column for the weekly newspaper El Tiempo, and edited the woman's page.
 Later she edited the Spanish-language section of Woman's Outlook, a pro-suffrage publication (Trinidad Fernandez Legarda was the English-language editor).
 She was also president of the Women's Club of Manila.

 Books by Pura Villanueva Kalaw included Osmeña From Newspaperman to President (1946), How the Filipina Got the Vote, Outstanding Filipino Women, Anthology of Filipino Women Writers, The Consumer Cooperatives in the Philippines, The Filipino Cookbook, and A Brief History of the Filipino Flag.
 Her 1918 booklet Condimentos Indigenas was "one of the earliest cookbooks" published in the Philippines.

 In 1951, Pura Villanueva Kalaw was honored with a Presidential Medal, presented by President Elpidio Quirino, for her work on behalf of women's rights in the Philippines.